-In the previous section of the tutorial, we looked at describing stimuli in Verilog to test our 2-input multiplexer.
+In the previous section, we looked at describing stimuli in Verilog to test our 2-input multiplexer.
 So next, we’ll look at how to capture the response of our device under test.

 Remember from the module template that we are using initial blocks to code up the Stimulus and Response blocks.